How can I make an appointment to see my doctor or nurse practitioner?

 2) You may be offered an appointment with one of our skilled nurse practitioners who work with your doctor.

-3) You may come in to the evening or weekend urgent care clinic (5 to 9 PM Monday to Friday, 9 AM to 5 PM Saturday and Sunday).
+3) You may phone in to book a same day appointment for the evening or weekend urgent care clinic (5 to 8 PM Monday to Friday, 9 AM to 3 PM Saturday and Sunday).

 4) You can call to speak to our medical receptionist who may be able to direct your concerns to one of our nurses or other doctors if appropriate.